 Simmons College charges for tuition, fees and residence.
 Any prior balance must be paid in full each semester before a student may attend classes.
 Registration is complete and official when the student completes the registration forms and settles all charges.

-Graduate students are urged to submit payment in full by the due dates stated in the registration materials, typically August 15th for the fall semester, December 15th for the spring semester, and May 15th for the summer session.
-Undergraduate students must submit payment in full by August 1st for the fall semester and December 15th for the spring semester.
-The College cannot assure that payments received after the due dates will be processed in time to approve registration.
+Graduate students are urged to submit payment in full by the due dates stated in the registration materials, typically August 15th for the fall semester, December 15th for the spring semester and April 30th for the summer session.
+Undergraduate students must submit payment in full by August 1st for the fall semester, December 15th for the spring semester and April 30th for the summer session.

 A fee of $20.00, in addition to the above late fees, will be charged for any dishonored check.
 Checks should be made payable to Simmons College and sent to Simmons College, Student Financial Services, 300 The Fenway, Boston, MA 02115 or presented at the Cashier's Window.

-Simmons reserves the right to withhold services to students who have not met their financial obligations to the College.
-Such services include mailing transcripts, grades, references, and placement materials as well as the use of various offices and facilities.
+Simmons reserves the right to withhold services to students who have not met their financial obligations to the College by means of a Bursar's hold.
+Such services include mailing transcripts, grades, references and placement materials as well as the use of various offices and facilities.
 All College charges are payable by the applicable due dates or the late payment fees will be applied.
 If the College refers a delinquent account to a collection agent or attorney, collection costs, plus administrative expenses will be added to the amount due.